droyad/Fody-Wiki/HowToWriteAnAddin.md

 ## How to deploy Addins

 Addins are deployed as single assemblies.
-These assemblies can be can be deployed directly to one of the [AddinSearchPaths] or using nuget [DeployingAddinsAsNugets].
+These assemblies can be can be deployed directly to one of the [AddinSearchPaths](wiki/AddinSearchPaths) or using nuget [DeployingAddinsAsNugets](wiki/DeployingAddinsAsNugets).

 ## The assembly